Photo credit : (Camryn Long & Doug Catiller)

 The vocal performances were notably stronger during solos and slower-paced songs such as “Boulevard of Broken Dreams,” “Last Night On Earth,” and “Wake Me Up When September Ends.”

 During the slower songs, Machado channeled the sound of Green Day’s lead singer, Billie Joe Armstrong.

-Machado, Dobson, and Diem’s three-part harmonizing throughout the show were standout moments as well.
+Machado, Dobson, and Diem’s three-part harmonization throughout the show were standout moments.